sjkp/azure-arm-hol/docs/getting-started-with-azure-powershell.md

 Switch-AzureMode AzureResourceManager
 #To switch back to Service Management mode
 Switch-AzureMode AzureServiceManagement
+#To see which mode you are in, you can use and look which module from the Microsoft SDKs\Azure that are loaded.
+$env:psmodulepath
 ```

 From the [25/9/2015](https://github.com/Azure/azure-powershell/wiki/Deprecation-of-Switch-AzureMode-in-Azure-PowerShell) this switching back and forth between the modes will be changed, and all the cmdlets from Azure Resource Manager module will be renamed from [Verb]-Azure[Noun] to [Verb]-AzureRM[Noun]